ncats/translator-modules/biocwl/README.md

 $ sudo apt-get install curl
 ```

-For other installations, please find instructions specific to your choice of Linux variant, on the Docker site.
+For other installations, please find instructions specific to your choice of operating system, on the Docker site.

 #### Testing Docker